-Recapture may result from renting comparable size units in the BIN to ineligibles while a TC unit is vacant qualified professional and the building owner must not be related within the meaning of section 267(b) or707(b).
+Recapture may result from renting comparable size units in the BIN to ineligibles while a TC unit is vacant 2) The utility consumption estimates must be calculated by a properly licensed engineer or other qualified professional.
+The qualified professional and the building owner must not be related within the meaning of section 267(b) or707(b).